OWASP/pysap/docs/dev/testing.rst

 designed to run in the local development environment, in CI, and in restricted sandboxes without changing the test code.

+Python 3.11 is the default development and testing environment.
+Python 3.10 and 3.15 remain in the compatibility matrix as experimental, non-blocking versions.

 Test layers
 -----------